 Procedure.
-Apply per 1 ml of water into 6 test-tubes and add 1ml of diluted 1 : 10 saliva into the first one.
+Apply per 1 ml of water into 6 test-tubes and add 1ml of diluted 1:10 saliva into the first one.
 Stir the content of this tube by pipetting several times.
 Take into the pipette 1 ml of the mixture and put it into the 2^{nd} test-tube.
 Stir the content of this tube and put 1 ml of it into the 3^{rd} tube and so on to the 6^{th} test tube.
 Take 1 ml of mixture from the 6^{th} test-tube and dispose it.
 Add 2 ml of 0.1 % of starch solution in each tube with diluted saliva, stir it shaking the test-tubes and place them into the thermostat at 38 °C for 30 minutes.
-Cool the test-tubes after incubation under running water, add 1 drop of 0.1 % iodine solution into each tube with yellow staining where the hydrolysis has been completed and make calculations according to the example below.
+Cool the test-tubes after incubation under running water, add 1 drop of 0.1 % iodine solution into each tube and stir.
+The fluid in the tubes is stained in yellow, brown and violet color.
+Mark the last tube with yellow staining where the hydrolysis has been completed and make calculations according to the example below.
 Put down the results into the table.